Kno2/.github/.github/PULL_REQUEST_TEMPLATE.md

 **PR Checklist:**

 - [ ] Did you wrap code in a feature toggle?
 Feature named: **FEATURETOGGLENAMEHERE**
-- The following tests have been created and can run via TeamCity:
+- The following tests have been created and can run via Build Automation:
   - [ ] Unit Tests
   - [ ] API Tests
   - [ ] Integration Tests